-<50kg: 38cm 50-80kg: 42cm
+<50kg: 38cm 50-80kg: 42cm >80kg: 46cm

->80kg: 46cm

-These distances have been used also during all certification flights.
-The harness design should also guarantee that it is possible to accelerate the UP Kibo 2 up to the maximum speed.
+This dimensions were also used during the EN/LTF certification flights.
+The harness design should also guarantee that it is possible to accelerate the UP Dena up to the maximum speed.

 Please note that different harnesses can cause very different wing characteristics in extreme situations (like increased risk of twists with cocoon harnesses).